Restoration Ecology Instructor

 In the third section of the course, we will return to the backcountry for a six-day backpacking trip in the Snowcrest Mountain Range.
 During this time, we will synthesize our experiences and explore philosophical questions in restoration ecology in greater depth.
 Each student will develop a final project that applies knowledge and ideas from the course.

 Job Qualifications: Candidates must have at least a Master’s degree in a related field, prior college-level teaching experience, a background in outdoor leadership, and Wilderness First Responder certification.

 Location: The WRFI headquarters are located in Missoula, MT.
 The Restoration Ecology course begins and ends in Bozeman, MT with field expeditions in and around Yellowstone National Park, the Red Rock Lakes National Wildlife Refuge and in the Beaverhead-Deerlodge National Forest.

-Dates: The three-week Restoration Ecology course runs from June 20 – July 10, 2022.
+Dates: The three-week Restoration Ecology course typically runs from late June to mid-July.
 Candidates for this position must be available to be in the field for the entire three week duration of the course.
 In addition to time in the field, the instructor will be responsible for pre-course preparation and post-course wrap-up.